spatie/laravel-analytics/README.md

     'view_id' => env('ANALYTICS_VIEW_ID'),

     /*
-     * Path to the client secret json file.
-Take a look at the README of this package
+     * Path to the json file with service account credentials.
+Take a look at the README of this package */
-     * to learn how to get this file.
-     */
     'service_account_credentials_json' => storage_path('app/laravel-google-analytics/service-account-credentials.json'),